 Family Things to Do on the San Antonio River Walk, including boat tours, dining, shopping, and more.

 On our recent spring break vacation, my family visited the San Antonio River Walk.
-This beautiful spot is the second most popular tourist attraction in Texas (second to its neighbor, the Alamo), and is home to countless hotels, restaurants, and shops.
+This beautiful spot is the most popular tourist attraction in Texas, and is home to countless hotels, restaurants, and shops.
 Located one story below street level, the San Antonio River Walk initially gained popularity during the 1968 World’s Fair in San Antonio.
 It’s a great “home base” for your San Antonio family vacation, and there are a number of hotels that you can stay in.
 We chose to stay at the Omni La Mansion Del Rio, which is located in the busy section of the River Walk.
 If you plan to stay there, here are some family things to do on the San Antonio River Walk.

 Disclosure: Our lodging and airfare was booked and paid for by us.
 I did visit this hotel and destination several years ago as part of a Cooper Tire press trip.
 All opinions are my own.
 Affiliate links are included – if you click on/purchase from one of these links, the proceeds benefit Family Travel Magazine.